 Although both black bears and grizzlies have a fearsome reputation for scratching or mauling people to death, and our understanding of Yellowstone’s bears has improved since the days of Yogi and Booboo, grizzly bear attacks rarely occur, and deaths are even chancer.
-However, these incidents do happen as more grizzly bears are reintroducing themselves into the Yellowstone wilderness.
+However, these incidents do happen as grizzly bears inhabit the Yellowstone wilderness.

-From 1980-2011, over 90 million people visited Yellowstone National Park.
-During the same 32 year period, 43 people were injured by bears in the park.
-Doing the math, the chances of being injured by a bear are approximately 1 in 2.1 million.
+Since 1979, more than 118 million people visited Yellowstone National Park.
+During this period, 44 people were injured by bears in the park, according to park numbers.
 You’re just as likely to be zapped by lightening or drown in a boiling-hot thermal pool.

 When hiking, you can reduce the odds of being injured by a bear by:

 - hiking in groups of 3 or more people

 - making noise in areas with poor visibility